holdenlee/philosophocle/posts/showdown.md

 "They are majestic creatures no doubt.
 But they're full of stingers which can give you a lethal clout.
 I prefer animals less sadistic... and a little more pacifistic."

 My heart fell.
-But if I could just explain to her luminescent jellyfish...
+But if I could just explain luminescent jellyfish to her...

+[Insert Fron's heart-to-heart?]

 <!--"Please don't mind Fron, he's a little obsessed. -->

-TODO: other reactions?
+[TODO: other reactions?]

 #4 Creativists arrive